 Jennifer was born in Sichuan Province, China in 1966.
 She graduated from Peking(Beijing) University in 1991 with a Master of Science in Geochemistry and worked in the Development Research Centre of the State Council of the P.R.C. until 1996 as a research fellow, then worked as an investment consultant.
 She began to practice Falun Gong in 1997.
 After her release from Beijing Female (Xin’an) Labor Re-education Camp, she fled to Australia in September 2001 and was granted refugee status twenty-two months later.

 In January 2019, Jennifer obtained an EB-1 visa (Extraordinary Ability Green Card) in the United States for her extraordinary abilities, national and international acclaim.

-Jennifer currently lives in Washington DC and continues her effort to spread the truth via writing, reporting and blogging.
+Jennifer currently lives in New York City and continues her effort to spread the truth via writing, reporting and blogging.